MrBMueller/playsmf/README.md

 # playsmf
+If you have additional questions, remarks, comments, ideas, requests - contact bm3_2000@yahoo.com

 playsmf is a small, but powerful Windows (32/64bit) commandline standard midi file (SMF) player.
 Its specifically designed for low CPU and memory consumption to leave enough system recources for other applications such as soft-synths, DAWs, mixer apps, etc. while playing live and running in background.